ederollora/dubi/README.md

-# MCIO
+# ONOS DUBI

-The acronym stands for Maven Clean Install Onos.
-It wraps the commands `maven clean install` and `onos-app install` together to execute them and track their status.
-It builds you own ONOS application and install it on the controller
+The acronym stands for ONOS APP Deactivate, Uninstall, Build & Install.
+It wraps the commands `onos-app deactivate`, `onos-app uninstall`, `maven clean install` and `onos-app install` together to execute them and track their status.
+It deactivates and unistall of your app.
+Then it builds you own ONOS application and install it on the controller.

 ## Requirements